 Can I go without wearing a bra?

-The goal of many patients is to dress without a bra, and after a breast lift the breasts will be more lifted and shapely.
-However, the breasts are particularly susceptible to the downward affects of gravity and without proper support droopiness may return.
+The goal of many patients is to dress without a bra, and after a breast lift, the breasts will be more lifted and shapely.
+However, the breasts are particularly susceptible to the downward effects of gravity and without proper support, droopiness may return.

 It is perfectly acceptable for patients to go bra-less for special occasions and for a limited time period.
 However, Dr. Cash strongly advises all patients to consistently wear some type of garment that will support the breasts and maintain the results of the surgery.

 Will I be able to run after a breast lift?

 Following surgery you should refrain from strenuous exercise for at least three weeks and then light aerobic activity is permitted.
 A good support bra should be worn during any type of high impact exercising such as running.